myrainbowandsky/myrainbowandsky.github.io/index.md

 * **`Wentao Xu`** and Kazutoshi Sasahara, Fake News Characterization Using Linguistic Features at The Fourth Computational Social Science Japan Workshop (CSSJ 2020), Kobe University, Feb 2020

 # Academic Service:

 * Guest Editor for PLOSONE
-* Reviewed for Frontiers in Public Health, section Infectious Diseases – Surveillance, Prevention and Treatment, Journal of Social Media + Society, Journal of Frontiers in Physics （section Social Physics）
+* Reviewed for Frontiers in Public Health, section Infectious Diseases – Surveillance, Prevention and Treatment, Journal of Social Media + Society, Journal of Frontiers in Physics （section Social Physics），Chinese Journal of Computers (计算机学报)

 # Award
 * Oct.
 2020, Interdisciplinary Frontier Next Generation Researcher, The Program is implemented by JST’s Challenging Research Program for Next Generation Researchers, and the Tokai National Higher Education and Research System (THERS).